tc39/notes/meetings/2019-06/june-5.md

 LBR: Really excited with this one, I think I'm already in.

-FTG: Good enough to have just 2, do we need from other companies?
+FYT: Good enough to have just 2, do we need from other companies?

 MBS: 2 editors and reviewers sign off.
 Seems like need one more reviewer than what you have today.